Cirrhosis Nursing Care Plan

 Medication administration and management

-Nurses play a key role in administering medications to manage symptoms, prevent complications, and support liver function in patients with cirrhosis.
-This includes administering diuretics to manage ascites, lactulose to treat hepatic encephalopathy, and beta-blockers to prevent variceal bleeding.
-Nurses also educate patients on medication adherence, potential side effects, and the importance of follow-up appointments.
+Nurses are essential in administering medications to manage symptoms, prevent complications, and support liver function in cirrhosis patients, including diuretics, lactulose, and beta-blockers.
+They also educate patients on medication adherence, side effects, and the importance of follow-up care.

 Providing emotional support and education